epimath/Hepatitis-C-in-Young-PWID/README.md

 Code for hepatitis C in young persons who inject drugs (PWID).
 This is the source code for an in progress article:

 Insights into Hepatitis C Transmission in Young Persons who Inject Drugs: A Dynamic Modeling Approach Informed by State-Level Public Health Surveillance Data.
 Rachel E. Gicquelais, Betsy Foxman, Joseph R. Coyle, and Marisa C. Eisenberg.
-In prep.
+Submitted.

 Questions?
 Contact Marisa Eisenberg (marisae@umich.edu) and Rachel Gicquelais (rgic@umich.edu).